Wedding Photography at Castell Coch Near Cardiff in South Wales

 I love the look that Laura gives the camera here as she approaches her waiting groom.

-A loving look between the couple on the bride’s arrival at the ‘altar’ provides an expressive photograph.
+A loving look between the couple at the bride’s arrival at the ‘altar’ makes for an expressive photograph.

-A photograph from the back of the Drawing Room: I try to take lots of different angles and variations to vary the selection of photographs.
+A photograph from the back of the Drawing Room: I try to take lots of different angles and variations to add variety to the selection of pictures.

 One of the Cardiff registrars gives the first reading.
-The mural on the wall in the background depicts some of Aesop’s Fables.
+The mural in the background depicts some of Aesop’s Fables.

 At Sam and Neil’s wedding, their daughter gave a reading to make the ceremony even more special.

-Nice and wide, this portrait orientated shot shows off some of the ornate vaulted ceiling and chandelier.
+Nice and wide, this portrait-oriented shot shows off some of the ornate vaulted ceiling and chandelier.

 An old tradition is upheld as the bride’s father gives her away.

-The rings’ sequence is one of the most important parts of the day to photograph.
+The ring sequence is one of the most important parts of the day to photograph.

-A moment later and the ring’s on her finger: This and the previous photo are largely the same, but demonstrate the different feel that colour gives instead of black and white.
-Most couples that book me as their wedding photographer like both.
+A moment later, and the ring’s on her finger: This and the previous photo are essentially the same, but demonstrate the different feel that colour gives instead of black and white.
+Most couples who book me as their wedding photographer like both.

 This photograph facing the Drawing Room’s front shows the Three Fates looking down on the marriage ceremony.